BJReplay/EPA_AirQuality_HA/README.md

 Once you have signed up and have a log in, go to the [Environment Monitoring](https://portal.api.epa.vic.gov.au/product#product=environment-monitoring) page, select a name (such as home-assistant) for your new subscription, and hit `subscribe`.

 This will create a new subscription, with a Primary and Secondary key.
-You can use either API key, and you can return to your [profile page](https://portal.api.epa.vic.gov.au/profile) at any time to review the keys, so there is no need to record them in your password manager (provided, of course, that you have recorded your login to to the EPA Developer portal in your password manager).
+You can use either API key, and you can return to your [profile page](https://portal.api.epa.vic.gov.au/profile) at any time to review the keys, so there is no need to record them in your password manager (provided, of course, that you have recorded your login to the EPA Developer portal in your password manager).

 Once you have subscribed, you can set up this integration.